Floorp-Projects/Floorp/python/mach/docs/windows-usage-outside-mozillabuild.rst

     version is 3.10.1, so a safe version to install would be the most recent 3.9 release.

 You'll want to download the "Windows installer (64-bit)" associated with the release you've chosen.
-During installation, ensure that you check the "Add Python 3.x to PATH" option.
+During installation, ensure that you check the "Add Python 3.x to PATH" option, otherwise you might `encounter issues running Mercurial <https://bz.mercurial-scm.org/show_bug.cgi?id=6635>`__.

 .. note::